-Alien species including Common Cord Grass and Japanese weed have been found in the waters of the Neagh Bann IRBD (notably Carlingford Lough).
-Nationally the Environmental Protection Agency has identified eight key aquatic species of non-native animals or plants that have successfully established themselves in aquatic and fringing habitats and are damaging natural flora and fauna and poses the threat of spreading into more waters within the Neagh Bann IRBD.
+Alien species including Common Cord Grass (found in the coastal waters of Lough Foyle), and Zebra Mussels (found in Lough Erne system) have been recorded in the waters of the North Western IRBD.
+The Environmental Protection Agency has identified eight key aquatic species of non-native animals or plants nationally, that have successfully established themselves in aquatic and fringing habitats and are damaging natural flora and fauna and poses the threat of spreading within the waters the North Western IRBD.
 These species pose a major threat to the diversity of native plants and animals, for example by preying on them, out-competing for habitat or food, altering habitat or introducing pathogens or parasites.